 Finally, and most importantly, we look at the business value that your company offers.
 This is where the rubber meets the road and where, ideally, you’re able to quantify the benefit of your solution to a customer.

-Ultimately, if your product doesn’t help drive topline growth or expense reduction, it’s worthless.
+Ultimately, if your product doesn’t help drive top-line growth or expense reduction for your customer, it’s worthless.
 And, of course, your company needs to create more business value than the other guy to win the deal.
-At some point, you’ll spend six figures to get Forrester to interview your customers, figure out your business value drivers in great detail, quantify the benefits, and prepare a spreadsheet calculator.
+At some point, you might spend six figures to get Forrester to interview your customers, figure out your business value drivers in great detail, quantify the benefits, and prepare a spreadsheet calculator.
 It’s a worthwhile investment, but if you don’t have the budget or time, just create a simple spreadsheet calculator to get started.
 Here’s how.

 For each sub-driver of value, you’ll need to either make an assumption based on external data (like the security example above) or by interviewing customers.
-Or, if you don’t have customers, try to think about what it might be based on average FTE rates and conservative estimates – a la fake it ‘till you make it!
+Or, if you don’t have customers, try to think about what it might be based on average FTE rates and conservative estimates — á la fake it ‘till you make it!

 Check out ROI tool vendors like Alinean or VisualizeROI to create a web-based version of your business value tool for lead-gen purposes.
 Here’s one that we did with Alinean at Okta: https://www.okta.com/roi-calculator/.
-Notice how we just need to know two pieces of data – number of apps per user and number of employees (users) to create a nice business value report.
+Notice how we just need to know two pieces of data: number of apps per user and number of employees (users) to create a nice business value report.
 This gets refined during a deeper engagement, of course, but you get the idea.

-Step 1) Start with an authentic founder insight.
-The shift in the market that created the opportunity for your business.
+This is the shift in the market that created the opportunity for your business.

 Remember, this is about you and your customer agreeing on how the <move from="" on-premises="" to="" cloud,="" shift="" monolithic="" microservices="" apps,="" etc=""> has impacted a particular team / persona in an organization.</move>

 This is the CUSTOMER language, NOT vendor language.
 For us, “protect against data breaches”, “collaborate with partners” and “increase pace of M&A” were urgent business initiatives that we could latch onto… and the start of solution selling.

 Sometimes referred to as the ‘pit of despair’, think of the worst case scenario that your customer could be in without your solution and then back off a bit.
 That’s desperation.
 That’s where this stage needs to end.
 ANYTHING less will stall your sale.